Delta plane lands with nose gear up at Charlotte airport - KESQ

 ‘It was a smooth landing’

-The pilots and crew on board were “calm and collected” during the emergency landing, said passenger Chris Skotarczak.
+The pilots and crew on board were “calm and collected” during the emergency landing Wednesday morning, said passenger Chris Skotarczak.

 “The crew stepped up and started going over all the procedures and safety emergency protocols,” Skotarczak said.